FHA Streamline Refinance

 - The refinance cannot be used to obtain cash in excess of $500

-- You must pay on their original FHA mortgage for at least 210 days, before qualifying for the refinancing
+- You must pay on the original FHA mortgage for at least 210 days before qualifying for the refinancing

 Tip: Don't have an FHA-insured mortgage?
 There are several other refinancing options available.
 Learn more about PennyMac Refinancing.

 Why Choose PennyMac as Your FHA Streamline Lender?

 As a leading mortgage lender that funded more than $2 billion in FHA Streamline Refinancing loans in 2016, PennyMac's loan officers have earned a reputation for focusing on the unique needs of every homebuyer they work with.
 Whether customers are first time homebuyers interested in an FHA mortgage or are looking to refinance their existing FHA loan, our specialists are equipped to help borrowers through each and every step of the FHA mortgage process.

 PennyMac is dedicated to making homeownership more affordable for everyone by enabling FHA borrowers to take advantage of historically low rates that will save them money on their mortgages every month.
 We're working every day to improve the experience of refinancing and offer the best possible rates to our FHA customers.
 Want to learn more about how much PennyMac can save you with an FHA Streamline Refinance?
 Get your customized quote, today.

 Will I Have to Pay Upfront Mortgage Insurance?